Customer Service Charter

 - Alternative Dispute Resolution – we assess applications from parties that wish to become Alternative Dispute Resolution (ADR) entities under the ADR Regulations.
 ADRs aim to resolve disputes between consumers and traders out-of-court.

 Our Commitment to the Principles of Quality Customer Service

-The CCPC wishes to provide the best possible service to everyone who contacts us.
-We do this through the commitments to Quality Customer Service outlined below.
+The CCPC wishes to provide the best possible customer service to all who engage with us.

 The CCPC is committed to delivering a service that is available to all.
 We are dedicated to ensuring that no one is discriminated against in their interactions with us.

 We pride ourselves in keeping our offices in a clean and safe condition, and we abide by health and safety standards.
-Our staff include a Safety Officer, Safety Representative, Fire Wardens and an Access Officer.
-The Access Officer co-ordinates any assistance that may be needed by those who have a disability.
+Our staff includes a Safety Officer, Safety Representative, Fire Wardens and an Access Officer.
+The Access Officer co-ordinates any assistance that may be needed by external customers who have a disability.
 To assist us in ensuring privacy in discussions we encourage visitors to our office to make an appointment before visiting.